 \section{Conversion to \eqnf}

-We present an algorithm for compiling a circuit $G$ representing a {\CNF} formula over $\XX$ and $\II$ to a semantically equivalent circuit in {\eqnf}.
-Algorithm {\tt GetSaunf} (see Algorithm~\ref{alg:getsaunf}) takes $G$ as input and produces a circuit $F$ and sequence $S$ of subset of leaves such that $\llbracket \varphi_G \rrbracket = \llbracket \varphi_F \rrbracket$ and $F$ is in {\eqnf} w.r.t. $\mset{\XX}$ and $S$. {\tt GetSAUNF} uses a routine named {\tt GetSubset} (which will be detailed in Algorithm~\ref{alg:getSubset}) to obtain an $\land$-unrealizable subset $U$ of leaves labeled by a chosen literal $\ell$.
-The set $U$ thus obtained is then used to decompose the problem into two sub-problems: (i) a circuit $G'$ representing conjunction of all clauses that have $\ell$-labeled leaves in $U$ feeding them, and (ii) a circuit representing conjunction of all other clauses.
+We now present an algorithm for compiling a circuit $G$ representing a {\CNF} formula over $\XX$ and $\II$ to a semantically equivalent circuit in {\eqnf}.
+Algorithm {\tt GetSaunf} (see Algorithm~\ref{alg:getsaunf}) takes $G$ as input and produces a circuit $F$ and sequence $S$ of subset of leaves such that $\llbracket \varphi_G \rrbracket = \llbracket \varphi_F \rrbracket$ and $F$ is in {\eqnf} w.r.t. $\mset{\XX}$ and $S$.
+Algorithm {\tt GetSAUNF} uses a routine named {\tt GetSubset} (shown in Algorithm~\ref{alg:getSubset}) to obtain an $\land$-unrealizable subset $U$ of leaves labeled by a chosen literal $\ell$.
+This set is used to decompose the problem into two sub-problems: (i) a circuit $G'$ representing conjunction of all clauses that have $\ell$-labeled leaves in $U$ feeding them, and (ii) a circuit representing conjunction of all other clauses.
 While $G'$ does not require any recursive application of {\tt GetSAUNF}, the second sub-problem is recursively solved using Shannon-style decomposition.
-Finally, the sequence $S$ of subsets of leaves is obtained from the subset $U$, and from the sequences obtained from recursive applications of {\tt GetSAUNF}.
+Finally, the sequence $S$ of subsets of leaves is obtained by suitably interleaving the subset $U$ and the sequences obtained from recursive applications of {\tt GetSAUNF}.